samcat437/Milestone-3/README.md

 Manual tests were conducted throughout the development process via the python terminal to understand the UX, routing and data population features.

-Deployment to Heroku was done in the beginning stages of development, but then left late and I had forgotten what needed updating.
+Deployment to Heroku was done in the beginning stages of development, but then left it late, and I had forgotten what needed updating.
 I had a bit of a hard time getting it deployed before the deadline but eventually got there with tutor support pointing out that my env.py file wasn't matching config vars.
 I then needed to open the command line in Heroku and create the postgresql databases.

 ### Test Cases based on User Stories